OsamaAbuSitta/XTinyLog/Readme.md

 XTinyLog is a simple C# library for logging as html file, configuration less and easy to use.

-XTinyLog dll targeting three main versions net451, netstandard1.3 and netstandard2.0 whiche is support all .net framework versions greater than 4.5.1 and all .net standard greater than 1.3 [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+XTinyLog dll targeting three main versions net451, netstandard1.3 and netstandard2.0 which support all .net framework versions greater than 4.5.1 and all .net standard greater than 1.3 [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

 ## Installation